-The Association files proofs of claim against individual receivership estates to recover claims, claims handling expenses and administrative expenses incurred by the Association related to the specific insolvent company as well as unpaid assessments from the estate.
+The Association files proofs of claim against individual receivership estates to recover claims expenses, claims handling expenses and other administrative expenses incurred by the Association related to the specific insolvent company as well as unpaid assessments from the estate.
 These proofs of claim may be amended as updates are filed periodically and additional costs are incurred and paid by the Association.
-At December 31, 2018 and 2017, proofs of claim receivable on open estates (before an allowance) were \$597,714,515 and \$594,987,516, respectively.
+At December 31, 2019 and 2018, proofs of claim receivable on open estates (before an allowance) were \$600,665,976 and \$597,714,515, respectively.

 An allowance related to the collectability of proofs of claim is recorded based on management's evaluation of net assets held by the receiver and other potential recoveries for each insolvent estate.
 The amounts to be received by the Association in early access distributions or final distributions are often not readily determinable; therefore, recoveries due to the Association are necessarily estimates and subject to change as the estates are closed.
-Based on the Association's estate-specific review, the allowances for uncollectible proofs of claim as of December 31, 2018 and 2017 were \$597,714,515 and \$594,119,690, respectively.
+Based on the Association's estate-specific review, the allowances for uncollectible proofs of claim as of December 31, 2019 and 2018 were \$600,665,976 and \$597,714,515, respectively.